-They can also significantly impairing an individual’s ability to focus, sleep properly or carry out the requisite tasks of their career, educational pursuits or family obligations.
+They can also significantly impair an individual’s ability to focus, sleep properly or carry out the requisite tasks of their career, educational pursuits or family obligations.
 Combined, these two disorders can compound these adverse effects, along with numerous others.
 Both of these disorders, if left untreated, carry heightened risks of a person developing another, co-occurring disorder.

 The Psychiatric Times research draws our attention to the numerous ways in which these disorders negatively affect the other.
 The article cites research which found that anxiety disorders are linked to:

-- Lifetime prevalence of alcohol use disorders
+- The lifetime prevalence of alcohol use disorders

 - Higher rates of repeated substance abuse treatment

 It also notes that “the presence of a substance use disorder decreased the recovery rate and increased the likelihood of recurrence of GAD.”
 Other research suggests that GAD, if not properly addressed, can decrease treatment retention rates.